Tal Afar: Operation Restoring Rights

-In September 2005, Operation Restoring Rights was conducted in which approximately 5,000 soldiers from the 3rd Division of the Iraqi Security Force in conjunction with 3,500 troops (Bob Woodward sites the number 5,300 troops in his book "The War Within") from the U.S. Army's 3rd Armored Cavalry Regiment and the 325th Airborne Infantry Regiment, 82nd Airborne Division entered the city.
+In September 2005, Operation Restoring Rights was conducted in which approximately 5,000 soldiers from the 3rd Division of the Iraqi Security Force in conjunction with 3,500 troops (Bob Woodward cites the number 5,300 troops in his book The War Within) from the U.S. Army's 3rd Armored Cavalry Regiment and the 325th Airborne Infantry Regiment, 82nd Airborne Division entered the city.
 The operation resulted in 157 insurgents being killed and 683 captured.
 Iraqi Security Forces suffered 12 killed and 27 wounded.
 The operation lasted until October and resulted in 10,000 pounds of explosives being uncovered and destroyed.
 Abu Musab al-Zarqawi accused the American military of using "poisonous gases" on Tal Afar in an audiotape received and posted on an Islamic website.
 The United States denied using chemical weapons in Tal Afar saying such reports were propaganda created by al-Zarqawi, and were false and without merit.

 The operation tested a new strategy of "clear, hold, build", in which areas would be purged of insurgents and then occupied and then rebuilt to win support from local people before being handed over to the Iraqi security forces.

 In March 2006, U.S. President George W. Bush pointed to Tal Afar as a success story, where one could "see the outlines of the Iraq we've been fighting for".
 The operation was considered one of the first successful counterinsurgency operations in Iraq.
 Colonel H.R.
 McMaster, commander of the operation became an advisor to General David Petraeus in the planning and execution of the 2007 troop surge.
 However, after years of intermittent violence, some commentators have said that the optimism expressed in 2005 was overstated.